-TITLE: Chairman and non-executive director
+Title: Chairman and non-executive director

-QUALIFICATIONS: B.LLB
+Qualifications: B.LLI

-Michael Kay joined the City Chic Collective Limited Board on 1 October 2018 as an EXPERIENCE AND EXPERTISE:

-independent non-executive director and was subsequently appointed Chairman on 9 November 2018.
+Experience and expertise: Michael Kay joined the City Chic Collective Limited Board on 1 October 2018 as an independent non-executive director and was subsequently appointed Chairman on 9 November 2018.
 Mr. Kay has significant listed company experience, as detailed more fully below, and is also a non-executive director of Royal Automobile Club Insurance (WA) and a non-executive director of the Pharmacy Guild of Australia (and its various subsidiaries).
 A qualified lawyer, Mr. Kay brings a broad range of commercial experience to the Board.
 Mr. Kay was Chief Executive Officer and Managing Director of McMillan Shakespeare Limited (ASX: MMS) for six years and previously held a number of senior executive roles at AAMI including Chief Executive Officer.
-He also spent 12 years in private legal practice specialising in commercial law.
+He also spent

+12 years in private legal practice specialising in commercial law.

-OTHER CURRENT DIRECTORSHIPS: Mr. Kay is currently Chairman of Omni Bridgeway Ltd (ASX: OBL) (formerly called
+Other current directorships: Mr. Kay is currently Chairman of Omni Bridgeway Ltd (ASX: OBL) (formerly called IMF Betham

-IMF Betham Limited (ASX: IMF).
+Limited (ASX: IMF).

-Mr. Kay was Chairman of Lovisa Holdings Limited (ASX:LOV) until his retirement on 30 October 2018 where he led the Board during a period of substantial growth.
-He was previously Chairman and non-executive director of ApplyDirect Limited the People, Culture and Remuneration Committee (PCRC)

-(ASX:AD1) until 19 March 2019.
+Former directorships (last 3 years): Mr. Kay was Chairman of Lovisa Holdings Limited (ASX:LOV) until his retirement on 30 October

+2018 where he led the Board during a period of substantial growth.
+He was previously Chairman and non-executive director of ApplyDirect Limited (ASX:AD1) until 19 March 2019.

-SPECIAL RESPONSIBILITIES: Chairman of the Board; Member of the Audit and Risk Committee (ARC); Member of
+Special responsibilities: Chairman of the Board; Member of the Audit and Risk Committee (ARC); Member of the People,